Asamoah Gyan’s business empire: Top 9 companies owned by Ghana legend

 - Former Ghana captain Asamoah Gyan has reached legendary heights both in football and in business

-- Beyond the pitch, he owns a bottled water brand, a booming real estate company, and an event management firm, among several other successful ventures
+- Gyan owns a bottled water brand, a booming real estate company, and an event management firm, among several other successful ventures

 - YEN.com.gh has put together a list of nine thriving businesses owned by the football legend turned entrepreneur